GeneralPancakeMSTR/pyOpenSubdivision/README.md

 ## Error Handling and Crash Prevention
 - Subdivision <= 0 should be handled better now.
 - [ ] Identify and resolve new bugs.
+- [ ] Handle case where user accidentally inputs a Face list that refers to vertices that do not exist in the vertices list (e.g. Faces refer to vert 7, where there are only 5 vertices).

 ## CI/CD Build and Deploy pipeline
 - [ ] Implement